 - Linens - Bring your own sheets, blankets, towels, and pillows.
 The beds in the dorm are all sized twin extra-long (80 inches long).

 - Personal items - We recommend flip-flops for showering along with a shower caddy to carry your toiletries to the bathroom.
-Sunblock is very important for our beach trip.
+Sunblock is very important for our outdoor activities.
 Personal hygiene items can be purchased at stores on campus.

 - Hangers for your clothes.

 - Other appliances - You may also want to bring a desk lamp and an alarm clock.
 NOTE: Hot pots, microwaves, and air conditioners are not allowed in the dorm.
 Items like blow dryers and curling irons are permitted.
 Microfridges (combined microwave and refrigerator units) are available for rent from BU (rental forms are available at check-in).